Information Science is an interdisciplinary field covering all aspects of digital information.

 The minor in Information Science is offered in every undergraduate college at Cornell.
 Because of small differences in regulations between the colleges, there are sometimes slight variations in the requirements depending on your college and, in a few cases, your major.

-To start the minor, send an email with your name, college, year of study (e.g. 2nd semester sophomore), expected graduation date, and major to the IS Minor Coordinator Penny Stewart.
+To start the minor, send an email with your name, college, year of study (e.g. 2nd semester sophomore), expected graduation date, and major, and what will be your minor concentration, to the IS Minor Coordinator Penny Stewart.
 The minor is self-guided.
 See the Requirements page for further details.